 “Why are they dancing like that?” she puzzled.
 “What kind of strange dance is that, anyway?”
 And when the dancing stopped, “Why are they walking backwards?
 What’s wrong with these people?”

 But when they took food out of their mouths instead of putting it in, Aunty really lost it!

 And so did we!
 We had to get out of there!
 Finding an excuse to leave, we dashed home, laughing till our sides ached!
 Glad to get out of the 3-hour video.
 And wondering how we’d ended up in a place where people had never even seen VCR players!

 But this delightful woman from my husband’s hometown, to me, embodied the simplicity found in those mountain people.
 A lasting memory of times gone by.
 And of a simpler world that is fast disappearing.
 One where frugality, lack of chasing fads, and neighborly caring were parts of everyday life.

 A simpler world that maybe, if we work at it, we can still bring back!
 How about it?

-Disclaimer: Name has been changed to protect this woman’s privacy.
+Disclaimer: Name has been changed to protect the privacy of this woman (now deceased).